 from concept to marketplace

-ONAMI’s commercialization program provides gap grants and business counsel to benefit Oregon startups and small businesses teamed with academic researchers and affiliated core facilities, helping them transform concepts into market-ready products.
-Since 2003, this support has culminated in $140M in leveraged funds—investments in local companies that are creating jobs in Oregon and changing lives around the world.
+ONAMI’s Commercialization Programs provide funding and business counsel to benefit Oregon startups and small businesses who have some connection with Oregon researchers or university facilities.
+Since 2003, this Program has helped transform concepts into market-ready products, to-date yielding over $244M in leveraged funds – investments in local companies that are creating jobs in Oregon and changing lives around the world.

 Semiconductor companies are looking to Inpria, an ONAMI spinoff, to help them pack more transistors onto their chips.
 Inpria’s innovative metal oxide-based materials promise more function per unit area, which means higher performing smartphones, laptops and tablets in the near future.
 Read more >>